The smutty chibi-chapter The Lion’s Loft (NSFW!) would fall about here. Just FYI.

 “Eh, er, yes,” Robert said, looking ever more pinched by his shirt.

 “That night in the Gremlin was sure fun,” young Bobby went on, oblivious to Robert’s distress.
 “You bought enough ale to drown the pub.
 I heard a lot of stories about you after that.
-Aren’t you the Trevelyan who drank two bottles of wine and then pleasured five women at the same time in Lord Smythe’s library during the Sennight Ball?”
+Aren’t you the Trevelyan who drank two glasses of wine and then pleasured five women at the same time in Lord Smythe’s library during the Sennight Ball?”

 “Uhhh…” Robert faltered.

 “Yes Robert.”
 A steely voice cut across the scene.
 “Are you that Trevelyan?”

 “Er, that’s not quite accurate,” Robert said, tugging at his collar.
 “It was, um, the other way round.
-Five bottles of wine and only two women.”
+Five glasses of wine and only two women.”

 Bobby whooped with laughter.
 “Still impressive,” the young soldier said.
 “I heard the screams of pleasure could be heard all through the gardens.”

 “Uh, I didn’t hear that part,” Robert said.
 “Er, I mean I heard the, um… But I hadn’t heard the story about it.
 That is, I’m not sure…”

 Fran glared at Robert as he spoke.
 The young lady did not seem nearly so impressed with this tale as her friend was.
 Either she had been in the library with Robert and didn’t like the recounting of this tale, or she was angry that she hadn’t been invited to the orgy.

 “Stories about me tend to get exaggerated,” Robert said, squinting one eye shut.